AVSystem/developer-zone/docs/Demo_Projects/Tracking_tutorial.md

     ![menuconfig](images/menuconfig1.png "Anjay menuconfig")

-    After making the configuration changes, close the config menu by pressing `Q` and save it by pressing the key `Y`.
+    After making the configuration changes, close the config menu by pressing `Q` and save it by pressing `Y`.

     **Build the project** using the updated configuration by running:
     ```